other Beauty cameras in my collection:

 - The space on the top plate between the shutter release and meter pointer window was finally left empty (i.e. no naff graphics or tables).

 - Increased use of plastic on the lens housing, which got a new all black look, loosing most of the chrome.

-According to the Classic Camera Repair Forum (see links), the flat screw on the back of the top plate cover is horizontal adjuster for the rangefinder.
+According to the Classic Camera Repair Forum (see links), the flat screw on the back of the top plate cover is a horizontal adjuster for the rangefinder.

 There's a strange Internet blog account by a clever man who modified the lens from a Lightomatic III for use on his Sony Digital.
 There is a further posting where he shows some of the pictures he shot using the lens.